mluyo3414org/jiraexample/README.md

 - JIRA documentation for the call in the stage-pipeline: https://developer.atlassian.com/server/jira/platform/jira-rest-api-examples/#creating-an-issue-examples

-- Jira Project Key for this example is "MYAP" https://github.com/mluyo3414org/jiraexample/blob/master/Jenkinsfile-stage#L54 The description in the ticket created in JIRA adds URL for input step for the stage-pipeline job https://github.com/mluyo3414org/jiraexample/blob/master/Jenkinsfile-stage#L54 so that the continuation (i.e deployment in stage) can be triggered from an external system.
-Recommendations: Use these parameters in the REST call as variables.
+- Jira Project Key for this example is "MYAP" https://github.com/mluyo3414org/jiraexample/blob/master/Jenkinsfile-stage#L54 The description in the ticket created in JIRA adds URL for input step for the stage-pipeline job https://github.com/mluyo3414org/jiraexample/blob/master/Jenkinsfile-stage#L57 so that the continuation (i.e deployment in stage) can be triggered from an external system.
+Recommendation: Use these parameters in the REST call as variables.

 ## Notes